Ekman/Qt-Ogre-Widget/README.md

 * OGRE 1.9

 ## Usage
 This project can be compiled as a library.
-Then extend one of your classes using the QtOgre::WindowEventListener and implement all abstract methods.
+Extend one of your classes with the QtOgre::WindowEventListener interface and implement all abstract methods.
 Last bootstrap the window like this:

 	int main(int argc, char** argv) {
 		try {